The Executive Coaching Process

 Chemistry Session

-• Compatibility in terms of style/approach
+• Assess compatibility in terms of coaching style and approach

 Goal Setting and Contracting